NathanWalker/ng2-image-lazy-load/README.md

 This library utilizes `WebWorkers` (https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) for background loading of images.

 By default, the location of the worker file is `assets/js/xhrWorker.js`.
-You can copy the `xhrWorker.js` file for your own use from this repo or you can create your own.
+You can copy this [xhrWorker.js](https://github.com/NathanWalker/ng2-image-lazy-load/blob/master/src/public/xhrWorker.js) file for your own use from this repo or you can create your own.

-To set a custom path to load your worker file:
+To set a custom path to load your worker file relative to your web server root:
 ```
 WebWorkerService.workerUrl = 'path/to/your/custom_worker.js'
 ```